alexboia/WP-Trip-Summary/README.md

 ## Changelog
 <a name="wpts-changelog"></a>

+### Version 0.2.6
+- usability improvement: added a control to the front-end viewer map that allows one to re-center the map to the GPS track bounding area - basically the initial state of the map when it's first loaded ([Issue 68](https://github.com/alexboia/WP-Trip-Summary/issues/68)).
+- usability improvement: within the WP-Trip-Summary, the `Clear Track` and `Clear Info` buttons have been grouped using a `Quick Actions` control, such as in the metabox used to display the summary in the post page ([Issue 69](https://github.com/alexboia/WP-Trip-Summary/issues/69)).
+- usability improvement: added confirmation when attempting to remove trip summary information as well as when attempting to remove track data ([Issue 72](https://github.com/alexboia/WP-Trip-Summary/issues/72)).
+- usability improvement: when removing a lookup data item with existing associations (that is, associated with at least a post), WP-Trip-Summary no longer issues a hard denial, but asks the user to confirm whether he/she wishes to proceed removing the item, as well as sever its associations with the posts ([Issue 67](https://github.com/alexboia/WP-Trip-Summary/issues/67)).
+- feature: added an option (to the WP-Trip-Summary settings page) to specify the initially selected WP-Trip-Summary front-end viewer tab ([Issue 71](https://github.com/alexboia/WP-Trip-Summary/issues/71)).
+- feature: added an option (to the WP-Trip-Summary settings page) to specify the front-end viewer map height ([Issue 70](https://github.com/alexboia/WP-Trip-Summary/issues/70)).
+- improved stability;
+- improved documentation.

 ### Version 0.2.5
 - Trip summary front-end viewer can now inserted at a custom location in the post content for which it has been defined using the [abp01_trip_summary_viewer] shortcode (or a special block, if you're using the block editor);
 - Support for trip summary front-end viewer customization: https://github.com/alexboia/WP-Trip-Summary/wiki/Customizing-the-front-end-viewer.